Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Customisation/PDF to CBR Conversion.md

 ### License Note

-RAR is shareware.
-While it is free to use for personal, non-commercial purposes, business or commercial use may require purchasing a license.
-Please review the official RAR license terms on the RARLAB website for complete details.
+RAR is shareware with a 40-day evaluation period.
+Continued use requires a licence under the [official RAR licence terms](https://www.win-rar.com/winrarlicense.html?L=0), including personal use.

 ### Alternative: Use the CBZ Format